 2) Part-Time Jobs

-Having only worked in Primark before, Careers+Placements were instrumental in helping me find a job as they host an annual Jobs Fair for Aston students inviting a plethora of employers.
-It just so happened that I managed to secure a job at Selfridges, which I still work at to this day, and I strongly advise you to engage early on with the C+P team!
+Having only worked in Primark before, Careers and Placements were instrumental in helping me find a job as they host an annual Jobs Fair for Aston students inviting a plethora of employers.
+It just so happened that I managed to secure a job at Selfridges, which I still work at to this day, and I strongly advise you to engage early on with the Careers and Placements team!
 You can walk in with your CV, and get it thoroughly checked, as well as switching on email alerts from Aston Futures for various opportunities.
 This widens your experience when applying for placements and internships from second year!

 3) Insight Events